TorresChristian1/CodecademyPortfolio/README.md

 ### CSS

 - no changes

 ### JS

 - commented out alert so it is off for now

 ### HTML

 - Added a nav with H1 and ul with 2 li's on both contact and home

 - working on getting it left to right with flex or grid

 ### README.md

-    -Just added the newest update of previous build and changes in current build
+- Just added the newest update of previous build and changes in current build

+## Build 0.0.3

+### CSS

+- worked on main and got navigation to work left to right with a slate grey background

+### JS

+- No changes

+### HTML

+- Just added a paragraph with JS inside script tag and made moved my JS file linked to the very bottom